testdouble/test_data/README.md

 #### Create test data by using your app

-Time to use your app to generate some test data!
+Once the app is running, it's time to generate some test data.
 You'll know how to accomplish this step better than anyone—it's your app, after all!

 Our advice?
 Spend a little time thoughtfully navigating each feature of your app in order to generate enough data to be _representative_ of what would be needed